jensortenholm/okdlab/README.md

 ### Download client, installer and images

-Download the okd client and installer from: https://github.com/openshift/okd/releases
+Download the okd client and installer from: https://github.com/openshift/okd/releases.
+You will need the openshift-install package for the very release that you intend to install, but it is of course possible to update the cluster to newer releases once the install is done.

 To grab the correct fedora coreos image for this particular release, run the installer and grab the image location with jq: